sefinek/trusted-ips-whitelist/README.md

 If you like this repository, leave a <b>star</b> ⭐.
 Thank you!

 > [!TIP]
-> Do you have any questions or want to receive notifications about my repositories?
+> Do you have any questions or want to receive notifications about important changes or new features in my repositories?
 Join my [Discord server](https://discord.gg/S7NDzCzQTg)!
+If you don't use Discord, you can also open an issue on GitHub.

 ## ⏱️ Update Schedule